configcat/cli/README.md

 `CONFIGCAT_API_USER` | The Management API basic authentication username. |
 `CONFIGCAT_API_PASS` | The Management API basic authentication password. |

-When any of these environment variables are set, the CLI will use those over their local values set by the `configcat setup` command.
+> When any of these environment variables are set, the CLI will use them over the local values set by the `configcat setup` command.

 ## Useful Links
 - [Documentation](https://configcat.com/docs/advanced/cli)